trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Commercial-Card-Feeds.md

 Once the feed is complete, Amex will send you a Production Letter.
 This will have the feed information in it, which will look something like this:
 R123456_B123456789_GL1025_001_$DATE$$TIME$_$SEQ$

-Once you have the filename, send it to us using the submission form [here](https://ieatta.typeform.com/to/cGlCAz?typeform-source=community.ieatta.com).
+Once you have the filename, send it to us using the submission form [here](https://expensify.typeform.com/to/cGlCAz?typeform-source=community.expensify.com).

 # How to assign company cards
-After connecting your company cards with Ieatta, you can assign each card to its respective cardholder.
+After connecting your company cards with Expensify, you can assign each card to its respective cardholder.
 To assign cards go to Settings > Domains > [Your domain] > Company Cards.
 If you have more than one card feed, select the correct feed in the drop-down list in the Company Card section.
 Once you’ve selected the appropriate feed, click the `Assign New Cards` button to populate the emails and last four digits of the cardholder.